 Canada Pension Plan Investment Board (CPPIB) is a professional investment management organization that invests the funds not needed by the Canada Pension Plan (CPP) to pay current benefits on behalf of 18 million Canadian contributors and beneficiaries.
 In order to build a diversified portfolio of CPP assets, CPPIB invests in public equities, private equities, real estate, infrastructure and fixed income instruments.
-Headquartered in Toronto, with offices in Hong Kong, London, New York City and São Paulo, CPPIB is governed and managed independently of the Canada Pension Plan and at arm's length from governments.
-At June 30, 2014, the CPP Fund totalled C$226.8 billion of which C$24.6 billion represented real estate investments.
-For more information about CPPIB, please visit www.cppib.com.
+Headquartered in Toronto, with offices in London and Hong Kong, CPPIB is governed and managed independently of the Canada Pension Plan and at arm''s length from governments.
+At September 30, 2012, the CPP Fund totalled C$170.1 billion of which C$18.0 billion represents real estate investments.
+For more information, please visit www.cppib.ca.